imagekitio/docs-keep-a-changelog/features/visual-search.md

 <figure><img src="../.gitbook/assets/visual-search/file_details_page.png" alt=""><figcaption></figcaption></figure>

-Use the "Find Similar" button to execute a visual search using the image URL.
+Use the "Find similar" button to execute a visual search using the image URL.

 <figure><img src="../.gitbook/assets/visual-search/similar_image_search.png" alt=""><figcaption></figcaption></figure>

 The search results will include all images that match the context of the image you are trying to find similar ones to.
-As seen in the example above, the first couple of results will likely be duplicates.
+Any duplicate files will appear at the start of the search results.

 ## Limitations

-* Visual Search will only work on the following image types: JPEG, PNG, WebP, GIF, AVIF, and SVG.
+* Visual Search is compatible only with the following image formats: JPEG, PNG, WebP, GIF, AVIF, and SVG.
-* Images larger than 25MB will not be included in the search results.
+* Images exceeding 25MB will not be included in the search results.
-* Images larger than 10MB cannot be uploaded for "Search by Image".\
-  However, you can run a search for images up to 25MB by searching by image URL.
+* For the "Search by Image" feature, images larger than 10MB cannot be uploaded; however, you can search for images up to 25MB using the image URL.